CasparKielwein/Aaargh/Ancestries.md

 1. Hair that changes color based on mood or the time of day, ranging from pale silver to deep green.
 2. Thin, almost translucent skin that has an ethereal quality and is prone to showing veins and blood vessels.
 3. Impossibly beautiful
-4. Silver Hair, not just the color, it's literally silver
+4. Silver Hair; not just the color - it's literally silver
 5. A tendency to sway or dance to music only you can hear or even to the rhythm of the wind in the trees.
-6. You eyes are just black orbs
+6. Your eyes are just black orbs
-7. A delicate, almost imperceptible shimmer to their skin that makes them seem like they are always surrounded by a faint aura of magic.
+7. A delicate, almost imperceptible shimmer to your skin that makes you seem like you are always surrounded by a faint aura of magic.
 8. A natural, floral scent that emanates from their skin and hair.

 ### Traits